 Read more »

-Lots and lots of bugs fixed!
+There is a number of bugs and memory leaks fixed along with some minor improvements of 3D charts.
 It is recommended for all users of SciChart WPF v4.x to update to the latest version, which should be a drop in replacement.

 Where to Get It?

-Please ensure you uninstall previous version(s) of SciChart before installing v4.2.3 as this can prevent some issues in the upgrade process!
+Please ensure you uninstall the previous version(s) of SciChart before installing v4.2.5 as this can prevent some issues in the upgrade process!

-The post SciChart WPF v4.2.3 Build 10185 Released! appeared first on Fast, Native Chart Controls for WPF, iOS, Android and Xamarin.
+The post SciChart WPF v4.2.5 Build 10565 Released! appeared first on Fast, Native Chart Controls for WPF, iOS, Android and Xamarin.